Astrid1409/ChapterCraft/README.md

 # Project Structure

-data/: Contains CSV data files ('df_books.csv' and 'model.csv').
+data/: Contains CSV data files ('df_books.csv' , 'model.csv' and 'libros_limpios').

 images/: Folder for images used in the applications.